Minh111104/html-portfolio/README.md

 1. Clone the repository to your local machine using `git clone <repository-url>`.
 2. Navigate to the `index.html` file in your browser to explore the portfolio.

-Alternatively, you can visit the live website (if deployed).
+Alternatively, you can visit the live website.

 ## Contact